 We learn from the Epistle to the Colossians that Mark was a kinsman of Barnabas, who was a Levite, which presupposes that Mark was also of a Levitical family.

 We read of Mark accompanying Paul and Barnabas on their apostolic missions, assisting them in Cyprus (Acts 13:5) and journeying with them to Perga in Pamphylia, from whence he returned on his own to Jerusalem (Acts 13:13).
 The Apostle to the Gentiles seems to have construed this last action on Mark's part as displaying a certain disloyalty.
 Later, when preparing to visit Cilicia and Asia Minor, a heated argument ensued with Paul refusing to include Mark, while Barnabas defended his cousin, "so that they separated from each other; Barnabas took Mark with him and sailed away to Cyprus, but Paul chose Silas and departed" (Acts 15, 37-40).

-Ironically, it is this same John Mark who is later imprisoned with Paul in Rome.
+It is this same Mark who is later imprisoned with Paul in Rome.
 As proof of how much his personal opinion concerning Mark had changed during their joint captivity, the Apostle to the Gentiles afterwards writes to Timothy in Ephesus, “…take Mark and bring him with thee, for he is profitable to me in the ministry.”

 Ancient tradition relates that Mark lived for some years in Alexandria as bishop of that city, and there suffered martyrdom.

 The city of Venice claims to possess the remains of St. Mark the Evangelist, brought there from Alexandria in the ninth century.
 Preserved by the Venetians for centuries, their authenticity has not gone unchallenged.
 From time immemorial, however, St. Mark – Apostle and Evangelist – symbolized by the lion, has always been honored as patron of this "Queen of the Adriatic."